JadynCleary/Group4_Project_2019/README.md

 # Raspberry Pi DOTMatrix Twitter Grabber
-IB Group 4 project for the POHS computer science class of 2019

 ## **Project Description:**

-  For our Group 4 project, we linked an LED board to a school twitter account for the purpose of relaying announcements to the student body.
+  We linked an LED board to a school twitter account for the purpose of relaying announcements to the student body.
 For this project, we used various libraries to aid us in developing our code as well as relying on code examples from projects similar to ours.
 The project required us to work together to pull tweets from the internet, program, and wire the LED board, as well as build a containment unit.

 ## **Materials necessary:**
 * Raspberry Pi 3